edthedev/edthedev.github.io/slides/btaa.md

 ???

+Be better guides.
++ Past: Here's a map of the wilderness, a compass, and a walking stick.
+Good luck.
++ Now: We can walk with you for the most common routes, and be a phone call away for the remaining unique research challenges.

+In each job aid, we try to raise awareness of:
-+ Raising awareness of practices and tools and policies all at once.
++ Best practices and tools
+  + Let's take care of the uninteresting 80% solution together.
++ Policies
+  + You're doing world class research - we understand that.
+  + Navigate the policy as you can, and reach out to us when you need help.

+How we engage:

 + Presentations - Talk about the guides and talk about lessons learned.
 Tell the story of the journey we're on together.
++ Engagements
-+ Engagements - Join their stand-ups, join their working sessions, submit pull requests with code changes, share example exploits.
+  + Join their stand-ups, join their working sessions, submit pull requests with code changes, share example exploits.
-+ Engagements - Never police.
+  + We are never the police.
 Help people understand the risks and make a wise practical choice.

-+ Engagements - Be a fun ally.
-This stuff is boring, dry and scary.
-It's not actually that hard to become the ally they really want to have in their corner.
+Enjoy!
++ We are helping developers find cool tools.
++ This stuff is scary, but we can be a strong ally.
++ For the first year, we only even considered technologies that give both security and non-security benefits.

+---

+## Build a Team

+Skillsets desired:

++ Software Development Experience

+???

++ Each team member must have done development work to advise other developers.
++ We don't currently have a junior level position.

+---

+## Build a Team

+Skillsets desired:

++ Software Development Experience

+???

+Interview question: How do you feel when you have to shelf your favorite project

++ Working with your team should be a privilege.
+Make people feel good about it.
++ Your team members need to prioritize their allies success over their own creations.
+This doesn't come naturally to all developers.

+Hacking
++ Is this your private key?
+Okay.
+Let's fix it together.

++ How do you convince people they need help?
+There's no substitute for breaking into something to get someone's attention.
++ Proactive solutions all revolve around CI/CD with git.
++ Refined solutions require experience with IAM, QA, and Static Code Analysis.

+CICD

++ Introducing CICD brought time-to-remediation down from months to minutes.
++ This is the backbone of all the proactive tools.

 ---